Artificial Intelligence for Music

 Invited Speakers

-Hao-Wen (Herman) Dong is an Assistant Professor in the Performing Arts Technology Department at University of Michigan.
+Hao-Wen (Herman) Dong is an Assistant Professor in the Performing Arts Technology Department at the University of Michigan.
 Herman’s research aims to empower music and audio creation with machine learning.
 His long-term goal is to lower the barrier of entry for music composition and democratize audio content creation.
 He is broadly interested in music generation, audio synthesis, multimodal machine learning, and music information retrieval.
-Herman received his PhD degree in Computer Science from University of California San Diego, where he worked with Julian McAuley and Taylor Berg-Kirkpatrick.
-Herman’s research has been recognized by the UCSD CSE Doctoral Award for Excellence in Research, KAUST Rising Stars in AI, UChicago and UCSD Rising Stars in Data Science, ICASSP Rising Stars in Signal Processing and UCSD GPSA Interdisciplinary Research Award.
+Herman received his PhD degree in Computer Science from the University of California San Diego, where he worked with Julian McAuley and Taylor Berg-Kirkpatrick.
+His research has been recognized by the UCSD CSE Doctoral Award for Excellence in Research, KAUST Rising Stars in AI, UChicago and UCSD Rising Stars in Data Science, ICASSP Rising Stars in Signal Processing, and UCSD GPSA Interdisciplinary Research Award.

-Zhiyao Duan is an associate professor in Electrical and Computer Engineering, Computer Science, and Data Science at University of Rochester.
+Zhiyao Duan is an associate professor in Electrical and Computer Engineering, Computer Science, and Data Science at the University of Rochester.
 He is also a co-founder of Violy, a company aiming to improve music education through AI.
 His research interest is in computer audition and its connections with computer vision, natural language processing, and augmented and virtual reality.
 He received a best paper award at the Sound and Music Computing (SMC) Conference in 2017, a best paper nomination at the International Society for Music Information Retrieval (ISMIR) Conference in 2017, and a CAREER award from the National Science Foundation (NSF).
 His work has been funded by NSF, National Institute of Health, National Institute of Justice, New York State Center of Excellence in Data Science, and University of Rochester internal awards on AR/VR, health analytics, and data science.
 He is a senior area editor of IEEE Signal Processing Letters, an associate editor for IEEE Open Journal of Signal Processing, and a guest editor for Transactions of the International Society for Music Information Retrieval.
 He is the President of ISMIR.

 Miguel Willis is the Innovator in Residence at the Law School’s Future of the Profession Initiative (FPI), University of Pennsylvania.
 He concurrently serves as the Executive Director of Access to Justice Tech Fellows, a national nonprofit organization that develops summer fellowships for law students seeking to leverage technology to create equitable legal access for low-income and marginalized populations.
 Prior to joining FPI, Willis served as the Law School Admissions Council's (LSAC) inaugural Presidential Innovation Fellow.
-Willis currently serves on the advisory board of University of Arizona James E. Rogers College of Law’s Innovation for Justice (i4J) program and serves on The Legal Services Corporation’s Emerging Leaders Council.
+Willis currently serves on the advisory board of the University of Arizona James E. Rogers College of Law’s Innovation for Justice (i4J) program and serves on The Legal Services Corporation’s Emerging Leaders Council.

 Gus Xia is an assistant professor of Machine Learning at the Mohamed bin Zayed University of Artificial Intelligence in Masdar City, Abu Dhabi.
 His research includes the design of interactive intelligent systems to extend human musical creation and expression.
-This research lies in the intersection of machine learning, human-computer interaction, robotics, and computer music.
+This research lies at the intersection of machine learning, human-computer interaction, robotics, and computer music.
 Some representative works include interactive composition via style transfer, human-computer interactive performances, autonomous dancing robots, large-scale content-based music retrieval, haptic guidance for flute tutoring, and bio-music computing using slime mold.

 Organizers